koeppl/phoni/README.md

 # PHONI
-## - Practical Heuristic ON Incremental matching statistics computation
+(Practical Heuristic ON Incremental matching statistics computation)

-This framework supports the currently memory-friendliest way to compute the matching statistics of a pattern on highly-repetitive texts, given that the input text is precomputed with the [https://github.com/maxrossi91/moni](MONI) index.
+This framework supports the currently memory-friendliest way to compute the matching statistics of a pattern on highly-repetitive texts, given that the input text is precomputed with the [https://github.com/maxrossi91/moni](MONI) index (more precisely, we need all ingredients of MONI except the thresholds).

 We require the pattern and the text to be available in form of sequences stored in the `.fa` (FASTA) format.
 To use our solution, you need to have recent `cmake`, `g++`, `zsh`, and `python 3` installed.